dadoo37212/DS_SD/SD_Methods.md

-# SD Methods
+# Synthetic Derivative (SD) Methods

-script 00.R cd
+working folder
 /Users/urbanorc/Dropbox/Projects/DS\_Synthetic\_Derivative/DS/Proc

+repo /Users/rick/Desktop/repos/DS\_SD

 ## Case Selection from the Synthetic Derivative

-Down syndrome cases
+### **Down syndrome cases**

 The first step in using the SD is to define a set of target cases.
 The SD set named 'DS2' has 2,420 cases with a ICD9 code of 758.0.
 All subsequent retrievals from SD use the cases in the 'DS2' dataset.

-The SD 'Set Tools tab' allows exporting of ICD code, CPT codes, labs and vital signs.
+The SD 'Set Tools tab' allows exporting data from the selected dataset with several limitations.

+-   Some but not all variables in the selected dataset may be exported into CSV files.
+ICD code, CPT codes, labs and vital signs may be exported.

-Each export dataset is limited to 10,000 records.
+-   Each export dataset is limited to 10,000 records.

-ICD, CPT and Lab codes require the user to manually select specific values.
-Vital signs have checkboxes and multiple measures may be selected at once.
+-   ICD, CPT and Lab codes require the user to manually select specific values.
+The Vital Signs export dialog has checkboxes and multiple measures may be selected at once.

-### Labs records have Date, Time, Short Name, Long Name, Value, Abnormal, Age at event

-### CPT Code records have Date, Code, Description, age at event

-### ICD Code records have Date, Code, Description, age at event

-### Vital Signs -- Date, Time, Value, Age at event for BP; BMI; Height; Weight; Resp Rate

-The SD 'Set tool tab' does not allow exporting Medications or Documents.
+-   Medications and Documents can not be exported

-To export medications and documents, Cole Beck created four javascript functions for the Firefox browser to extract information from these sources to the system clipboard.
-The javascripts functions *GetMeds*, *Copy!
-And GetDocs* and *CopyDocs!* were used retrieve information from a displayed case and save in the system clipboard.
-A support Ruby program was then used to save the data in the system clipboard to a file.
+In order to export medications and documents, Cole Beck created the javascript file, sd.user.js, with four functions for the Firefox browser to extract information from these sources to the system clipboard.
+The functions *GetMeds*, *Copy!
+And GetDocs* and *CopyDocs!* retrieve information from a displayed case and save that information in the system clipboard.
+A Ruby program then saves the data in the system clipboard to a file.
 The file name includes the unique studyid from the case retrieved.
 Thus, there is one file per case per data type.
+The unique studyid can be used to create linked data records for individuals.

+### File layouts

+1. Labs records have Date, Time, Short Name, Long Name, Value, Abnormal, Age at event

+2. CPT Code records have Date, Code, Description, age at event

+3. ICD Code records have Date, Code, Description, age at event

+4. Vital Signs records have Date, Time, Value, Age at event for BP;
+    BMI; Height; Weight; Resp Rate
-### Medications summary -- Drug Name, Mentions, First Mention Date, Last Mention

-    Requires GetMeds and Copy!
-Functions to retrieve
+5. Medications summary -- Drug Name, Mentions, First Mention Date, Last Mention — Requires GetMeds and Copy! dunctions to retrieve data.

-### Medications Details -- Date, Time,Drug name, form, strength, amount, route,

-      Requires GetMeds and CopyDetails!
-Functions to retrieve
+6. Medications Details -- Date, Time,Drug name, form, strength, amount, route -- Requires GetMeds and CopyDetails! functions to retrieve data.

-### Documents -- High Value; Other; Problem Lists -- requires *GetDocs and CopyDocs!* functions.
+7. Documents -- High Value; Other; Problem Lists -- requires *GetDocs and CopyDocs!* functions.

 **Control cases**